What is eCommerce?

 1.2 Technology used

-As industries evolve and the internet continues to drive innovation, what was once an expensive and impractical business endeavour has now been commoditized and is available to anybody at a small price.
-The rise of smartphones and easy access to the internet (regardless of location) has been an important foundation for the growth of eCommerce and subsequently, mobile commerce has become it’s own market.
+As industries evolve and the internet continues to drive innovation, what was once an expensive and impractical business endeavour has now been commoditised and is available to anybody at a small price.
+The rise of smartphones and easy access to the internet (regardless of location) has been an important foundation for the growth of eCommerce websites and subsequently, mobile commerce has become it’s own market.
 Social media sites such as Facebook and Twitter have captured the attention of generations.
 This switch in attention from television and radio to mobile devices has called for a major shift in the way marketers engage with their audience.

 1.3 Costs associated with eCommerce

 Initial high costs of starting an eCommerce website in the 1990’s stagnated eCommerce growth, however, this was short lived after innovators started to offer cloud-based solutions for a low monthly cost.
 This was the birth of what we know today as ‘Software as a Service’ (SaaS) and was shortly followed by the rise of social media and globalised connectivity which has become a strong driver of online shopping.
 With the rise of software being accessed via web browsers, the popularity of ecommerce websites and platforms have skyrocketed and the business owner has a huge number of choice when it comes to getting started selling online.